airportyh/jspec/README.txt

 	* add some kind of progress indicator (bar or spinner)
 	* add support for very large tests... scrolling/jump-to anchors
 	* add / test ability to run specific suites only
+	* add ability to click 'passes' / 'failures' to filter
 	* textmate bundle
 	* screencast / page on vision-media.ca